MERLIN: Multi-Stage Curriculum Alignment for Multilingual Encoder-LLM Integration in Cross-Lingual Reasoning: Experimental Setup

 \subsection{LLMs evaluated}

 We evaluate two closed models(GPT-4o-mini and GPT-4o) and four open LLMs, including Aya-101~\citep{ustun2024ayamodelinstructionfinetuned}, MetaMath 7B, MetaMath-Mistral 7B~\citep{yu2023metamath}, and Gemma 2 9B~\citep{gemmateam2024gemma2improvingopen}.
-Aya-101 is only evaluated for the NLI as it is one of the strongest open model baseline for low-resource languages.
+Aya-101 is only evaluated for the AfriXNLI as it is one of the strongest open model baselines for low-resource languages.

+Our choice of MetaMath 7B/Mistral and Gemma 2 9B is based on their strong English mathematical reasoning abilities, which is crucial because \textsc{Merlin}’s goal is to transfer existing reasoning competence from English to target languages.
+Many general-purpose models (e.g., LLaMA 3.1 \cite{grattafiori2024llama3herdmodels}) underperform on GSM-style math \cite{adelani2024irokobenchnewbenchmarkafrican}, leaving little reasoning skill to transfer.
+Overall, \textsc{Merlin} is backbone-agnostic and can be applied to other LLMs in principle.